w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ### Using `validFrom` for a milestone-based proposal

-Once each spend is defined within the batched call, the validFrom field can be utilized to specify the "date", or block height, at which each spend is to be executed.
+Once each spend is defined within the batched call, the validFrom field can be utilized to specify the "date", or block height, at which each spend will be executed.

 ### Proposing a "Void" for a Staged Proposal

-If for any reason a proposal which hasn't completed all of its spends needs to be voided, the `treasury.voidSpend` extrinsic can be utilized via a governance proposal.
+If a proposal that hasn't completed all of its spends needs to be voided, the `treasury.voidSpend` extrinsic can be utilized via a governance proposal.

 ## Submit Treasury Proposal via Polkassembly